arashrai/TerribleHacksChromeExtension/INSTRUCTIONS.md

 4. Check "Developer mode"
 5. Click "Load unpacked extension..."
 6. Select the repository folder.
-7. Enable to extension and open a new tab to begin your adventure.
+7. Enable the extension and open a new tab to begin your adventure.